HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 <!-----This is subject to be elaborated on as part of this documentation in a later iteration.-->

-- Creating users or allowing them to sign-up through DX might be blocked due to the user management being relocated to the IdP as the primary orchestrator.
+- Creating users or allowing them to sign up through DX might be blocked due to the user management being relocated to the IdP as the primary orchestrator.

 ### Additional information

 Use this procedure as a general reference and make adjustments to accommodate the environment and application requirements.
 In some cases, there are additional configuration options that alter the values to input or require steps to be conducted slightly differently.
 The following assumptions have been made:

-- There is only one hostname in use (this might differ e.g., if you are using Virtual Portals).
+- There is only one hostname in use (this might differ in some cases, for example, if you are using Virtual Portals).

-- The default context root /wps/portal (and /wps/myportal) are being used, with `myportal` being the secured URL.
+- The default context root /wps/portal (and /wps/myportal) are used, with `myportal` being the secured URL.

 - The login property to identify users is the mail attribute.

-- The cloud native distribution of DX is being used.
+- The cloud native distribution of DX is used.

 - An IdP is set up and configured.
-Required details like the client id or secrets are available to configure during the below tasks.
+Required details like the client id or secrets are available to configure during the tasks in this document.

-- A Keycloak service (specifically, the HCL DS branded Keycloak version) is being used as the IdP (The OIDC layer will look mostly the same with any other IdP but cannot be guaranteed due to the extensive landscape of providers).
+- A Keycloak service (specifically, the HCL DS branded Keycloak version) is used as the IdP.
+The OIDC layer looks mostly the same with any other IdP but this is not guaranteed due to the extensive landscape of providers.

 !!! note
-    As an additional note to the above point on the used HCL-branded Keycloak service, there are a couple of steps that have to be conducted to set up the OIDC layer on the IdP side.
-This includes the setup of a realm, client, user federation, and custom claims.
-The document [Configure Keycloak for DX](https://pages.git.cwp.pnp-hcl.com/CWPdoc/common-documentation/hcl-authentication-service/integration/ds-integration/dx-keycloak-configuration) provides details steps on setting up all necessary parts.
-If you are using a different IdP, this might still be relevant to confirm you are setting the OIDC layer up in a way that will work with DX.
+    There are a couple of steps that have to be conducted to set up the OIDC layer on the IdP side.
+This includes setting up a realm, client, user federation, and custom claims.
+The document [Configure Keycloak for DX](https://pages.git.cwp.pnp-hcl.com/CWPdoc/common-documentation/hcl-authentication-service/integration/ds-integration/dx-keycloak-configuration) provides steps on setting up all necessary parts.
+If you are using a different IdP, this might still be relevant to confirm you are setting the OIDC layer up in a way that works with DX.

 ## Installing the OIDCRP TAI

 1. Install the OIDC RP Trust Association Interceptor (TAI).
-For more details, see here: [Configuring an OpenID Connect Relying Party](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=users-configuring-openid-connect-relying-party).
+For more details, refer to [Configuring an OpenID Connect Relying Party](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=users-configuring-openid-connect-relying-party).

 ```